insidesherpa/JPMC-tech-task-2/README.md

 <h2>How to fix the code to meet the objectives</h2>
+<p>Ideally you should have some background into programming and possibly some knowledge about web applications/frameworks to reach the objectives of this task.</p>
+<p> If you're up to the challenge, please attempt to do this task without using the guide below.</p>
-<p>To make the changes necessary to complete the objectives of this task, <a href="https://insidesherpa.s3.amazonaws.com/vinternships/companyassets/Sj7temL583QAYpHXD/making_changes_m2_v2.pdf">follow this guide</a>.</p>
+<p>If you have absolutely no clue where to start, you can <a href="https://insidesherpa.s3.amazonaws.com/vinternships/companyassets/Sj7temL583QAYpHXD/making_changes_m2_v2.pdf">follow this guide</a>.</p>

 <h2>How to submit your work</h2>
 <p>A patch file is what is required from you to submit.
 To create a patch file, <a href="https://insidesherpa.s3.amazonaws.com/vinternships/companyassets/Sj7temL583QAYpHXD/create_patch_file_v3a.pdf">follow this guide</a>.
 Then submit the patch file in the <a href="https://www.insidesherpa.com/modules/R5iK7HMxJGBgaSbvk/88AisH7iuw3L5N5ig">JPM Module 2 Page</a>.</p>